inoda/ontrack/README.md

 #### Importing
 Although you can't connect banking info, you can still streamline entering expenses.
 The CSV import lets you flexibly import expenses from bank exports.
-Need a script to help format your account's CSV?
-Check out `lib/csv_helper_example.rb`.
+Save multiple CSV parsing configurations for reuse so you can go straight from exporting to importing (see `app/models/csv_config.rb` for details).

 ![import](./app/assets/images/readme/csv_import.png)